fideuardo/LxDrTemp/README.md

 ./scripts/run_selftest.sh
 ```

 This script requires sudo privileges.
-It rebuilds `simtemp.dtbo` if needed, refreshes `/boot/overlays/simtemp.dtbo`, applies the overlay on-demand (or detects if it is already enabled via `config.txt`), loads `simtemp.ko`, runs the CLI self-test, prints stats, and removes everything afterwards.
+It rebuilds `simtemp.dtbo` and the `apitest` CLI if needed, refreshes `/boot/overlays/simtemp.dtbo`, applies the overlay on-demand (or detects if it is already enabled via `config.txt`), loads `simtemp.ko`, runs the CLI self-test, prints stats, and removes everything afterwards.

 ## Project Documentation